Storm Damage Tree Assessment Sydney: Safety, Insurance and Report Evidence

 - Debris clearing: Safe removal of fallen branches and trees

-- Access restoration: Clearing essential pathways and driveways
+- Access restoration: Clearing necessary pathways and driveways

 3. Initial Documentation